 1. Widen your horizons

 Over 70% of graduate vacancies in the UK are typically open to applicants from any degree discipline, so don’t constrain your job search to roles directly related to your degree.
-Take a look at this twitter thread for inspiration – including a Biology graduate who is now a quantity surveyor.
+Take a look at this twitter thread (external website) for inspiration – including a Biology graduate who is now a quantity surveyor.

 2. Change your search engine criteria